nabbar/SwaggerValidator-PHP/README.md

 # **Swagger Validator _PHP_**

-A Swagger Validation and Parser as lib for PHP to secure and helpful application for request / response validating, security stage, testunit skeleton, testauto generation, ...
+A Swagger(OpenAPI) Validation and Parser as lib for PHP to secure and helpful application for request / response validating, security stage, testunit skeleton, testauto generation, ...
 This lib can be used into any existing application who's having a swagger definition file for request/response.

+Swagger is old name of [OpenAPI Projet](https://openapis.org/) and who manage the [OAI Specification](https://github.com/OAI/OpenAPI-Specification/tree/master/schemas/)

 ## **Why Using a Swagger Validator**
 A Swagger *Validator* could be understand as a validation of our swagger definition file with the swagger definition.